takemaru/dnet/README.md

 $ tar fxz fukashigi-0.1.3.tar.gz
 $ cd fukashigi-0.1.3/
-$ ./configure
+$ CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib ./configure
 $ make check
 $ sudo make install
 $ cd ../
 ```

 If you use a 32-bit machine, you can pass --enable-32bit option to
-configure scripts for all the packages.
+the configure scripts for all the packages.

 DNET also depends Python modules,
 [networkx](http://networkx.lanl.gov/) and [yaml](http://pyyaml.org/).